Invaders from Mars (1953 film): Plot

-Late one night, youngster David MacLean is awakened by a loud thunderstorm.
-From his bedroom window, he sees a large flying saucer descend and disappear into the sandpit area behind his home.
-After rushing to tell his parents, his scientist father goes to investigate David's claim.
-When his father returns much later in the morning, David notices an unusual red puncture along the hairline on the back of his father's neck; his father is now behaving in a cold and hostile manner.
-David soon begins to realize that something is very wrong: he notices that certain townsfolk are acting in exactly the same way.
-Through his telescope, David sees child neighbor Kathy Wilson suddenly disappear underground while walking in the sandpit.
-David flees to the police station for help and is eventually placed under the protection of health-department physician Dr. Pat Blake, who slowly begins to believe his crazy story.
+Late one night, David MacLean, a young boy, is awakened by a loud thunderstorm.
+From his bedroom window, he sees a flying saucer descend and disappear into the sandpit area behind his home.
+He tells his scientist father George, who goes to investigate.
+David's mother Mary later looks for him there, but he is gone.
+When George returns in the morning, David notices an unusual puncture on the back of his father's neck; George is now behaving in a cold and hostile manner, and repeatedly warns David to tell no one about the saucer sighting.
+The police officers Mary summoned to find George are acting in the same way and say they will not report the incident since George has returned.
+Through his telescope, David sees child neighbor Kathy Wilson disappear underground while walking in the sandpit.
+When she returns, Kathy burns her family's house down.

+David realizes his father and the others are being controlled by the alien visitors, and runs to the police station for help.
+The police chief, who also has a puncture on his neck, has David locked in a cell.
+Concerned by David's distraught manner, the desk officer summons health-department physician Dr. Pat Blake to calm him.
+Blake instead comes to believe David's story after she confirms several details, such as the police's neglecting to report George's disappearance.

-With the help of local astronomer Dr. Stuart Kelston and Dr. Blake, David soon realizes that the flying saucer is likely the vanguard of an invasion from the planet Mars, now in close orbital proximity to Earth.
-Dr. Kelston contacts the U.S. Army and convinces them to immediately investigate: An important government rocket research plant is located nearby.
-In short order, the Pentagon assembles troops and tanks under the command of Colonel Fielding.
-An alien sabotage plot at the plant is soon uncovered, leading back to the sandpit, and the army surrounds the saucer landing site.
+David and Dr. Blake consult local astronomer Dr. Stuart Kelston, who says that the flying saucer is likely the vanguard of an invasion from the planet Mars, now in close orbital proximity to Earth.
+He also has an educated guess at the Martians' motive: both George MacLean and Kathy's father are working at the nearby government research plant on a prototype atomic rocket, which could inadvertently threaten Martian life.
+Kelston contacts the U.S. Army and convinces them to investigate.
+The Pentagon assembles troops and tanks under the command of Colonel Fielding.
+The army traces signals transmitted to their mind-control victims leading back to the sandpit, and the army surrounds the saucer landing site.